 Depreciation rates applying to each class of depreciable asset are based on the following useful lives:

 |Office equipment||5 years||5 years|

-The aggregate amount of depreciation allocated for each class of asset during the reporting period is disclosed in Note 3D.
+The aggregate amount of depreciation allocated for each class of asset during the reporting period is disclosed in Note 3D on page 201.

-All assets were assessed for impairment at 30 June 2013.
+All assets were assessed for impairment at 30 June 201.
 Where indications of impairment exist, the asset’s recoverable amount is estimated and an impairment adjustment made if the asset’s recoverable amount is less than its carrying amount.
-No indicators of impairment were found for departmental assets as at 30 June 2013 (2012: nil).

 The recoverable amount of an asset is the higher of its fair value less costs to sell and its value in use.
 Value in use is the present value of the future cash flows expected to be derived from the asset.
 Where the future economic benefit of an asset is not primarily dependent on the asset’s ability to generate future cash flows, and the asset would be replaced if the Treasury were deprived of the asset, its value in use is taken to be its depreciated replacement cost.